-Symptoms of the flu in kids can include sore throat, muscle aches, congestion, fever, chills and fatigue.
+According to the Centers for Disease Control and Prevention (CDC), symptoms of the flu can include sore throat, runny or stuffy nose, muscle or body aches, headaches and fatigue.
 If your child is feeling sick, help them feel better by encouraging rest and keeping them hydrated.
 You can also try these kid-friendly flu home remedies to give relief.

 How to treat the flu at home